alessap/dftbplus_tutorial/README.md

 DFTB+ tutorial written by Alessandro Pirrotta
 This tutorial can be used on Linux system with the Slurm Workload Manager.
-Both binary files and Slater-Koster parameters are NOT included here as can be downloaded from http://dftbplus.org.
+Both binary files and Slater-Koster parameters are NOT included here as can be downloaded from http://dftbplus.org and http://www.dftb.org.

+In this tutorial I show hot to get started with the use of DFTB+ in computational chemistry.
+This tutorial includes:
+- Geometry optimisation of a small molecule;
+- Obtaining cube files of molecular orbitals;
+- Transmission and local current computations on molecular junction.

+To generate a molecular junction, see the molecular_junction_generator code in my GitHub: https://github.com/alessap/molecular_junction_generator

 What is in it: